the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 ## Lists in React

 So far we've rendered a few primitive variables in JSX; next we'll render a list of items.
-We'll experiment with sample data at first, then we'll apply that to fetch data from a remote API.
+We'll experiment with sample data first, then we'll apply that to fetch data from a remote API.
 First, let's define the array as a variable.
 As before, we can define a variable outside or inside the component.
 The following defines it outside:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~